fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =
 * Improved: Coupon code field and items shows loading status while processing adding or removing a coupon code.
 * Improved: Developement build scripts to use shared gulpfile.js, updated `gulp-sass` to 5.0.0.
+* Improved: Admin settings structure.
+Added "Integrations" subtab.
+Moved "Optional fields" and "Address Fields" settings into the "Features" section of the "Checkout Options" subtab.

 = 1.3.0 - 2021-09-22 =
 * Bump tested up to WooCommerce 5.7